BrixTM/PowerShell-Scripts/readme.md

 - There is a folder for this function in the Parent directory which contains earlier versions before I turned the app into a function, was used as an intune remediation.
 - I need to comment this because I was lazy
 - I also need to add the ability to exlude certain subnets from the search as I did in the original script.

+##### New-Shortcut
+- Used to create a new shortcut for a User or System.
+- Can be placed on the Users Start Menu and Desktop as well as System Start Menu and Desktop.
+- Icons are stored in user or default appdata, change this if you want to store it in a different location.
+The folders should auto create as part of the function